National death data

 Only organisations and institutional or educational researchers can use this assessment request.

-Approved use is determined by the ACR, and when deemed necessary the data custodians.
-Agencies must meet the eligibility requirements for the relevant dataset through an application process administered by the ACR once we have assessed your needs and the best product for you.
+Agencies must meet the eligibility requirements for the relevant dataset, which will be assessed through our application process once we have considered your needs and the best product for you.

 The applicant must: